How to Create a Routine That Sticks (no more boring schedules that feel like to-do lists)

 What you will get in this routine workshop will have you incorporating MORE joys and less SHOULDS into your daily life.
 You will be able to create a routine that BUILDS self-trust, not destroy it.
 Boring routines that take 10 hours (and 100 colors of sharpie) to create and 1 hour to burn-out-on destroy trust.

 Wanna jump in on this workshop?
-It’s available for all Growth Members this coming Monday.
+It’s available for all Aligned Coaching Members this coming Monday.
 All you have to do is join here.
-If you hop in early, you can even take my budgeting + saving workshop (free inside of The Growth Vault) which is also 100% based on honoring your values.
-No more boring budgets!
-Hooray!

 If you’re already a member (HEYYY!)
 I love you and I can’t wait to share this workshop with you.
 It’s gonna be GREAT!